tarantool/tarantool/doc/sphinx/reference/tarantool.rst

 .. _tarantool-build:

 Additionally one can see the uptime and the server version and the process id.
-Those information items can also be accessed with :func:`box.info` but use of the tarantool package is recommended.
+Those information items can also be accessed with :ref:`box.info <box_introspection-box_info>` but use of the tarantool package is recommended.

 **Example:**